-Most of the produce sold in stores is generic and relatively bland, so to put a number on how much money we save is like comparing apples to oranges — no pun intended!
-But if we were to buy comparable food from an organic grocer, it would probably cost us $1,500 to $2,000 a month for the same quality, quantity, and variety of food.
+Most of the produce sold in stores is generic and relatively bland, so to put a number on how much money we save is like comparing apples to oranges — no pun intended.
+But if we were to buy comparable food from an organic grocer, it would probably cost us $1,500 to $2,000 a month for the same quality, quantity and variety.

 You’re probably thinking that tending to this massive food forest would require a lot of work.
 But, surprisingly, we don’t have to do much to maintain it.

-We’ve developed a great understanding of natural ecology and the strategies that let the garden take care of itself.
+We’ve developed a great understanding of letting the garden take care of itself.
 For instance, we use wood chip mulch, which prevents weeds, provides fertilizer and equalizes our soil moisture.

 But we view that time as an investment in our health and our relationship.
 Working in the garden is a fun couples activity, plus it allows us to get in a bit of exercise.

-And whatever we don’t eat or give away when it’s fresh, we preserve.
-If we have extra raspberries, blackberries, elderberries or grapes, we throw them into a blender, lay them on dehydrating racks, and then make fruit jerky.
+Whatever we don’t eat or give away when it’s fresh, we preserve.
+If we have extra raspberries, blackberries, elderberries or grapes, we throw them into a blender, lay them on dehydrating racks, and make fruit jerky.

-Inspired by our desire to keep sharing the love, Susan and I decided to turn our hobby into a real source of income last June.
+Susan and I decided to turn our hobby into a source of income last June.
 In addition to our full-time jobs running a marketing company together, we started a monthly organic seed subscription box service that includes some of the more interesting heirloom varieties we love.

-Since starting our business, we’ve been fielding a lot of questions from people about how to start food gardens of their own—and we always suggest starting small.
+Since starting our business, we’ve been fielding a lot of questions from people about how to start food gardens—and we always suggest starting small.
 Yes, our whole yard is edible now, but it wasn’t always that way.
-You can break yourself in by starting a patio garden with just a few pots, and expand as time allows.
+You can start a patio garden with just a few pots.